 The graphic shows the unique design of the Photodigm DBR laser.
 Single growth epi, combined with precision fabrication of ridges and passive gratings results in unmatched power, reliability, and stability for applications requiring a high power, single longitudinal and spatial mode source.

-Many types of lasers have been used for atom optics applications, including VCSELs, volume Bragg grating (VBG) lasers, external cavity lasers (ECDL), DFBs, and DBRs.
+Many types of lasers have been used for atom optics applications, including VCSELs, volume Bragg grating (VBG) lasers, external cavity lasers (ECDL), DFB lasers, and DBR lasers.
 However, increasing demands driven by product requirements are driving today’s laser developments.
 The main requirements are as follows:

 As can be seen in the chart, VCSELs do not deliver high power, VBGs cannot deliver the narrow linewidth, ECDLs are complex hybrids and are delicate, and DFBs do not produce a deterministic wavelength curve over life.
 Only the DBR meets all the requirements for atom optics.

 The chart on the below shows the principle of current-locking a laser to a transition.
 The laser is temperature tuned to the transition, where the light is resonantly absorbed.
+DBR current tuning is used to achieve the final adjustment.
 A small signal modulation is superimposed on the drive current, and a PID controller captures the error signal to maintain lock.